Ziiics/Cloud_Projects/Project02-TwoTierInfrastructure/Readme.md

     docker run -d -p 80:5000 --name <project_name> <docker_iamge_name>
     ```

+20. Now that it all works, I will be closing my SSH port for public.
+For security purpose, I will start accessing only through session manager.
+We can do this through AWS Systems Manager.
+Go to session manager and start a session.
+Once you get access, you will not directly be in Ubuntu, so run these commands,
+    ```bash
+    pwd
+    cd /home

+    # I use ubuntu so my folder is ubuntu
+    sudo su - ubuntu
+    ```

 ### Security Design
 - EC2 Security Group
   - Inbound: HTTP/HTTPS (optional), SSH from your IP